Edit a completed pay run

 NOTE: The correction also shows on the employee payslip.

-There is an unwanted correction in the employee record >
+▼There’s an unwanted correction in the employee record

-There may be times when you have included the correction in the next pay period but do not want it to be there.
+There may be times when you’ve included the correction in the next pay period but don’t want it to be there.

-For example, your employee, Alex, received their usual pay in month 1.
+For example, your employee, Alex, received their usual pay in month one.

 After you complete the pay run, you discover a missing overtime payment for Alex that you need to add.

-In our example, Alex received the right pay in month 1, so you don't want to adjust his pay again in month 2.
+In our example, Alex received the right pay in month one, so you don't want to adjust his pay again in month two.

 Read how to reverse correction deductions and payments: